About

 Assistance dogs are welcome everywhere.

-If you want to try something new, amazing local food and drink traders will be joining our Festival Village on Bridgeford Street.
 Water points will also be available around campus.
 Please do consider bringing refillable water bottles and coffee cups with you.
+There are many campus recycling points to clean up after yourself.

 Our programme is now full, and our open call now closed.